waYne1337/gsaca/README.md

 ## Performance
 GSACA currently performs quite poor compared to state of the art SACAs like [libdivsufsort](https://github.com/y-256/libdivsufsort).
 Moreover, this is an implementation of a SACA for proving its simplicity.
+However, a little benchmark suite is included for comparing GSACA against common other SACAs.

 ## License
 libdivsufsort is released under the [MIT license](LICENSE "MIT license").